department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 This depends on where you are in the process of filing for disability compensation.

-### If you haven’t yet filed a claim for disability compensation
+### If you haven’t yet filed a claim for VA disability compensation

 You can file a claim for additional compensation for a dependent at the same time as you file your original claim for disability compensation.